Request patient documents

 The returned documents from either option follow a standard format (Consolidated-Clinical Document Architecture, or C-CDA) and include several sections of information related to the patient’s demographics, encounters, medications, diagnoses, allergies, and more.
 Check out required C-CDA elements.

-Option 1: Request one patient summary
+Option 1: Use Redox to request latest patient summary

 Choose this option if you only want CDA documents, and you want to automatically get the most recent CDA for a patient.
 You receive the data back in a nice Redox-parsed view.

-1. Using Postman or curl, send the ClinicalSummary.PatientQuery request with the relevant metadata, like the patient’s ID and ID Type (from the PatientSearch response) and the organization OID (which goes in the Meta.FacilityCode field).
+1. Using Postman or curl, send a ClinicalSummary.PatientQuery request with the relevant metadata, like the patient’s ID and ID Type (from the PatientSearch response) and the organization OID (which goes in the Meta.FacilityCode field).

 Example: Request a patient summary